samra-xloop/tdd-shopping-cart-java/README.md

 1. Fork this repository
 2. Clone your new fork
-3. Submit the link to your completed code in [Learn](https://learn-2.galvanize.com/cohorts/2328).
+3. Submit the link to your completed code in the LMS

 Once cloned, be sure to share the link to the new repository with your group!
-You'll both submit the same link to Learn for credit.
+You'll both submit the same link to the LMS for credit.

 ***Be sure to fork:***